misdevelop-org/dialogs/README.md

 notificationDialog(buildContext, "title", "message");
 ```

-Shows a flash dialog or a simple dialog with @isFlash = false
+Shows a flash dialog or a simple dialog with @isFlash = false \n
 You can customize background color, leading, trailing, onTap function and duration of dialog

 ```dart